-The Nokia 3110 Classic mobile phone was released in 2007 at a time where Nokia were at their peak and releasing phones at a quick rate of knots.
-The ‘Classic’ tag seems a little unwarranted at first, but we remember that the original Nokia 3110 was released in 1997, a little before the time when mobile phones became mainstream and affordable to all.
+Nokia 3110 Review: The Nokia 3110 Classic mobile phone was released in 2007 at a time where Nokia were at their peak and releasing phones at a quick rate of knots.
+The ‘Classic’ tag seems a little unwarranted at first.
+But it is remembered that the original Nokia 3110 was released in 1997.
+This was before the time when mobile phones became mainstream and affordable to all.
 Unlike many of the other ‘Classic’ phones, this phone did not resemble the older model number that gave it it’s name.

-This Nokia 3110 Classic phone was actually released in two variants, and curiously enough the lower numbered variant came out a few months after: the Nokia 3109 Classic was cosmetically identical to the older brother but the main difference was it did not have an on-board camera.
+This Nokia 3110 Classic phone was actually released in two variants.
+Curiously enough the lower numbered variant came out a few months after.
+The Nokia 3109 Classic was cosmetically identical to the older brother but the main difference was it did not have an on-board camera.
 This phone was also only available in grey, whereas the 3110 came in three colours.
-Unlike virtually all the lower-end phones Nokia made, this was less suitable for replacement fascias, as only the battery door was removable, requiring disassembly for those who wanted to change more.
+Unlike virtually all the lower-end phones Nokia made, this was less suitable for replacement fascias.
+Only the battery door was removable, requiring disassembly for those who wanted to change more.

-Design-wise, this phone is a curious mash of many other Nokia phones that were around at the time, blending in premium and non-premium notes in its design.
+Design-wise, this phone is a curious mash of many other Nokia phones that were around at the time.
+It blends in premium and non-premium notes in its design.

 With a rather crowded mid-range market, it is quite hard to say that this phone was a top seller.
 However, from here it is clear that the ‘Classic’ tag was very popular with Nokia and its 3-series phones, and quickly following were the Nokia 3120 Classic, Nokia 3720 Classic and Nokia 3500 Classic.
 Many of these are quite rare.